-The Riley-Purgatory-Bluff Creek Watershed District's purpose and intended use of the information is: You € are / € are not legally required to provide the information.
+The Riley-Purgatory-Bluff Creek Watershed District's purpose and intended use of the information is: You \square are $/\square$ are not legally required to provide the information.
+Vous failure on refusal to supply the information will have the fallowing consequence.
 Your failure or refusal to supply the information will have the following consequences: Other persons or entities who are authorized to receive the information include: